iorodeo/mcc_ssr08/windows/matlab/README.txt

 Also note the library can always be cleared from memory using "mex clear".

+Some example function using the mcc_ssr08 command can be found in the examples directory.
+There are also two functions giving examples of how to generate curves suitable for downloading into the LinMot E1100 motor controllers.

 mcc_ssr08 may be freely distributed and modified in accordance with the Apache 2.0  License.